-In June 2009, informed by the results of pivotal vaccine effectiveness studies in Africa and Asia coordinated by PATH and our partners, the World Health Organization recommended that all national immunization programs worldwide should include rotavirus vaccines.
-South Africa introduced rotavirus vaccines that year, and uptake across Africa accelerated over the next five years.
-Zambia introduced rotavirus vaccines in 2013, allowing Vusi to be vaccinated.
+In June 2009, informed by the results of pivotal vaccine effectiveness studies in Africa and Asia coordinated by PATH and our partners, the World Health Organization (WHO) recommended that all national immunization programs worldwide should include rotavirus vaccines.

 More vaccines, more supply, more impact

-“ The work to stop this leading child killer isn’t over yet.
-Over half of the world’s children still don’t have access to rotavirus vaccines. ”
+The work to stop this leading child killer isn’t over yet.
+More than 40 percent of the world’s children still don’t have access to rotavirus vaccines.